 Miss Remy Viviana Ilmatar, the Transgender daughter of a Hippie/Musician/Artist/Chef Puerto Rican Father and a Pharmacy Technician, Portuguese/Cherokee Mother, in the open minded and eclectic city of Oakland, CA., Where she attended art school and got her degree in Interior Design and Cosmetology.

-Miss Remy is a talented professional Psychic Medium, Reiki Master/Teacher, High Priestess and Witch, Tantric Priestess, Hair Stylist and co-owner of The Transamorous Network.com – Where her purpose is helping to eliminate the shame and hate associated with being “the Trans-attracted man.”
+Miss Remy is co-owner of The Transamorous Network.com – Where her purpose is helping to eliminate the shame and hate associated with being “the Trans-attracted man.”
 To assist people in finding true Joy, Love and the full authentic life you have always wanted, and is your birth-right; by cultivating your thoughts, words and deeds.
 By changing the stories we tell ourselves about how our reality works.

-I’m eager to talk more with you about this work.
+Remy and I are eager to talk more with you about this work, Kate.
 It’s important and the time is now.